posva/2025-03-amsterdam-pinia-colada/slides.md

 - so widely used, that some app used it wrong
 - yet so similar for the brain
 - if the placeholder stays up a bit too long: is the app broken?

+Something I do myself: if skeleton stays too long, I freak out and my developer instincts go off: I open the devtools and search for red
 -->

 ---